AboutAbout the Alliance

 - his chairmanship of the Leicestershire Homecare Alliance which he co-founded in 2015,

 - his contribution to EMCARE, the care home association in Leicestershire and Rutland,

 - his participation in the activities of the national Care Association Alliance (CAA),

-- his social care consultancy work.
+- his social care advisory work.

 Andy chairs the Alliance on a volunteer basis as the organisation has no funds.
 He works very closely with all member organisations, visiting when required, to assist with strategic advice.
 As he is not connected with any single provider, his independence means he is uniquely positioned to represent the views of Alliance members in discussions with commissioners such as the CCGs and Local Authorities.